-Physicians are advised to discuss the following issues with patients for whom they prescribe CLOZARIL:
+Physicians are advised to discuss the following issues with patients for whom they prescribe FazaClo® (clozapine, USP):

-- Patients who are to receive CLOZARIL should be warned about the significant risk of developing agranulocytosis.
-Patients should be advised to report immediately the appearance of lethargy, weakness, fever, sore throat, malaise, mucous membrane ulceration or other possible signs of infection.
-Particular attention should be paid to any flu-like complaints or other symptoms that might suggest infection.
+- Patients who are to receive FazaClo® (clozapine, USP) should be warned about the significant risk of developing agranulocytosis.
+Patients should be advised to immediately report the appearance of lethargy, weakness, fever, sore throat, malaise, mucous membrane ulceration, or other possible signs of infection.
+Particular attention should be paid to any flulike complaints or other symptoms that might suggest infection. - Patients should be informed that FazaClo® (clozapine, USP) Orally Disintegrating Tablets will be made available only through a special program designed to ensure the required blood monitoring in order to reduce the risk of developing agranulocytosis.
+Patients should be informed that their WBC count and ANC will be monitored as follows: - o Weekly blood tests are required for the first 6 months. - o If acceptable WBC counts and ANCs (WBC count ≥3500/mm3 and ANC ≥2000/mm3) have been maintained during the first 6 months of continuous therapy, then WBC counts and ANCs can be monitored every 2 weeks for the next 6 months. - o Thereafter, if acceptable WBC counts and ANCs have been maintained during the second 6 months of continuous therapy, WBC counts and ANCs can be monitored every 4 weeks. - Patients should be informed of the significant risk of seizure during FazaClo® (clozapine, USP) treatment, and they should be advised to avoid driving and any other potentially hazardous activity while taking FazaClo® (clozapine, USP).

-- Patients should be informed that CLOZARIL tablets will be made available only through a special program designed to ensure the required blood monitoring in order to reduce the risk of developing agranulocytosis.
-Patients should be informed that their WBC count and ANC will be monitored as follows: - Weekly blood tests are required for the first 6 months. - If acceptable WBC counts and ANCs (WBC ≥3500/mm3 and ANC ≥2000/mm3) have been maintained during the first 6 months of continuous therapy, then WBC counts and ANCs can be monitored every 2 weeks for the next 6 months. - Thereafter, if acceptable WBC counts and ANCs have been maintained during the second 6 months of continuous therapy, WBC counts and ANCs can be monitored every 4 weeks. - Patients should be informed of the significant risk of seizure during CLOZARIL treatment, and they should be advised to avoid driving and any other potentially hazardous activity while taking CLOZARIL. - Patients should be advised of the risk of orthostatic hypotension, especially during the period of initial dose titration. - Patients should be informed that if they miss taking CLOZARIL for more than 2 days, they should not restart their medication at the same dosage, but should contact their physician for dosing instructions. - Patients should notify their physician if they are taking, or plan to take, any prescription or over-the-counter drugs or alcohol. - Patients should notify their physician if they become pregnant or intend to become pregnant during therapy. - Patients should not breast-feed an infant if they are taking CLOZARIL.
+- Patients with phenylketonuria should be aware that FazaClo® (clozapine, USP) contains phenylalanine (a component of aspartame).
+(See PRECAUTIONS, Phenylketonurics.) - Patients should be advised of the risk of orthostatic hypotension, especially during the period of initial dose titration. - Patients should be informed that if they miss taking FazaClo® (clozapine, USP) for more than 2 days, they should not restart their medication at the same dosage but should contact their physician for dosing instructions. - Patients should notify their physician if they are taking or plan to take any prescription or over-the-counter drugs or alcohol. - Patients should notify their physician if they become pregnant or intend to become pregnant during therapy. - Patients should not breast feed an infant if they are taking FazaClo® (clozapine, USP). - Patients should be advised that FazaClo® (clozapine, USP) tablets should remain in the unopened blister until immediately before use. - Patients should be advised that if FazaClo® (clozapine, USP) tablets are split, the half-tablet that is not taken should be destroyed.